Wilson (2017 film): Production

 The film rights to Clowes' graphic novel Wilson were originally purchased by Fox Searchlight for Alexander Payne to direct.
-The movie was filmed at multiple locations in the Minneapolis-St. Paul metro area from June to August, 2015.
+The movie was filmed at multiple locations in the Minneapolis-St. Paul metro area from June to August 2015.

 Release

 The film had its world premiere at the 2017 Sundance Film Festival on January 22.
 The film was originally set to be released on March 3, 2017, but was pushed back to March 24.

-Critical reception
+Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 47% based on 131 reviews, with a weighted average of 5.45/10.
 The site's critical consensus reads: "Woody Harrelson delivers a solid performance as Wilson's titular grump, but the movie surrounding him can't quite manage to make the character's sour outlook consistently relatable."
 On Metacritic, the film has a score of 49 out of 100, based on 34 critics, indicating "mixed or average reviews".